 LOVE the environment?
 Want to share your passion?

-Ideal for students who like to interact with people of all ages.
-Participants will train to become exhibit guides and help out at our invertebrate touch tank and stingray tank.
-Students will work with staff and volunteer mentors to develop skills essential to careers in marine science and environmental education.
-Participants will be required to commit 2 half days of 4-hour shifts per week for 9 weeks and will earn over 70 volunteer hours over the course of the summer.
+Education Exhibit Guides: Ideal for students who like to interact with people of all ages.
+Participants will train to become exhibit guides at our invertebrate touch tank.
+Students will work with staff and interns to develop skills essential to careers in marine science and environmental education.
+Participants will be required to commit to one 3-hour shift per week over the course of the summer.
 The training provided will also prepare students to earn additional volunteer hours throughout the year.
 Select applicants will be invited to an interview as part of the application process.
+Deadline to apply is April 18th.

 - Be enthusiastic, passionate and motivated